-This 34 ounce/1000 ml French Press is designed to last and keep coffee hot longer than most models on the market.
-Its filter is also stainless steel and has a three-layered structure which traps the smallest of grounds.
+This 34-ounce/1000 ml French Press is designed to last and keep coffee hot longer than most models on the market.
+Its filter is also stainless steel and has a three-layered structure that traps the smallest of grounds.
 This aids in keeping coffee smooth and giving it a full-bodied flavor.

 4. The Chemex Classic Series, Pour-over Glass Coffeemaker

 There’s no question that this is among the best of the gifts for coffee snobs.
 Many coffee lovers swear by their Chemex.
 But why?

 Much of the secret is in the type of glass, and the thickness of the filters.
 The glass is non-porous Borosilicate glass which does not absorb chemical residues or odors and handles heat exceptionally well.
 The filters are extra thick as well, which means the brewing process is slower than other pour-over methods.
 This helps bring out the flavor notes in the coffee.

 It also looks cool, like something from your high-school chemistry class.
 (If you order one don’t forget the special filters.)